 An overwhelmingly dominant species in the state Culex tarsalis, is found to be a carrier and transmitter of equine encephalitis, and because Culex tarsalis feeds on domestic animals, birds and wild animals as well, this can be an issue.
 Under examination conditions, we see that transmission is easily carried out by this species.

 In terms of danger to humans, Anopheles quadrimaculatus is an identified vector of malaria and several other species of mosquito, also found in Omaha, should not be disregarded as carriers either.

 Though the findings are worrying, populations are not currently at a level that should cause concern.
 It is just noted that the species is a potential carrier and transmitter of the disease.
 As for Zika, Omaha mosquitos require further studying, as warmer climates and increasing wet periods will undoubtedly impact upon the nature of each species and on the diseases, they carry.

-The ABC of Mosquito Control Omaha & Lincoln, NE Services
+The ABC of Mosquito Control Service Omaha & Lincoln, NE

 PREP FOR EACH APPLICATION:

-- Collect and cover all kid’s and pet toys from the areas to be treated.
+- Collect and cover all kid’s and pet toys from the areas that will need treatment.

 - Entire yard